Additivemenu/spoonlee1/fullStack/javaCore/chap3/README.md

     The array itself (i.e., the entire collection of indexed variables) can be referred to using the array name without any square brackets.
 You would use this form if you wanted to pass the array as a parameter to a method, for example.

-3.Three ways square brackets are used with an array name
+3. Three ways square brackets are used with an array name

    + The most common way: Square brackets are used to name an element of an array: